Yyzhang2000/learning-generative-models/README.md

 The repository contains the Pytorch code for different models.
 Most of the code is self-contained as a Jupyter Notebooks.
 Besides, I also write several [Blogs](https://git-ai-zyy.github.io/BLOG/#category=Generative%20Model) about the generative models.
 If you are interested, to check out😁😁!

+>[!note]
+> This repository is mainly focus on understanding different generative models.
+So the dataset is simple, such as MNIST, CIFAR-10, and the training process is simple.
+If you are looking for some fancy training procedure.
+This might not be the one.
+Though the dataset is simple, with some proper modification, the training can be easily scale to large dataset.

 Jupter Notebooks:
 - Variational Autoencoder: